BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Once Neo makes his choice, the distinction between the matrix and reality is clear to him; it is a clear binary: reality and simulation.
 True love is still possible outside and even inside the matrix, even if it is predetermined.
-According to Baudrillard reality is a simulation echoing Kant, who does not grant us the access to the thing in itself, and of course Nietzsche, who tells us that there are only constructed values.
+According to Baudrillard reality is a simulation echoing Kant, who does not grant us the access to the *thing-in-itself*, and of course Nietzsche, who tells us that there are only *constructed* values.
 Simualation is nothing bad or something to fear.
 It was always already there but the simulacrum (e.g. cave paintings, images) changed towards its own gravity towards its own perfection.
 What Baudrillard feared is a world akin to the movie *Minority Report*.
-A world without reversability where everything is already decided in advance and there is no more place for ambiguity.
+A world without *reversability* where everything is already decided in advance; a world without ambiguity.
+In a sense, Baudrillard feared the modern project that started with Plato by looking for some absolut truth or perfect idea.
 The perfect simulation gets rid of illusions and imaginations; it is too real; it is *hyperreal*;
-Therefore, Baudrillard does not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the technical perfection of sex, i.e. pornography, leads to the removal of sexuality and intimacy.
+Therefore, Baudrillard does not fear the loss of reality but an exzess of it which would lead to the destruction of illusions and imaginations like the 'technical perfection of sex', i.e. pornography, leads to the removal of sexuality and intimacy.
-This is thematized in *Jon Don* where the main character imagines pornographic content during sex and needs to learn how to be intimate.

 >Reality and simulation aren't opposed to one another.
 >There are two sides of the same coin. -- {% cite baudrillard:2008 %}